Atalaya – Murrells Inlet, South Carolina

 The heart of Huntington Beach State Park is formed by Anna and Archer’s Huntington’s former winter home, studios, and stables – Atalaya.

 The name is Spanish for watchtower, the dominant feature of the castle-like structure that Archer designed based on memories of his travels to the Mediterranean Coast.
 The watchtower may not have served as a lookout, but it did have an important function.
-It was a water tower instead.
+It served as a water tower instead.

 There are no known blueprints for this sprawling fortress.
 Archer conveyed his ideas to the contractor verbally, revealing a little more from his imagination day by day.
 After awhile, the contractor is said to have joked, “Mr. Huntington, if you tell me much more, I’ll find out what you are building.”